Favorite Books Club Selections of 2023

 Though the themes were generally dark, the book was so well written and provocative, we had an excellent discussion.
 It was also the #1 pick of my RHS Gals group.
 Kingsolver was inspired to write this book by Charles Dicken's David Copperfield.

 We read this beautiful epic story of a Vietnamese family and the history of country in both my book clubs.
 The SOTH Ladies ranked this as their favorite of the year and the RHS Gals ranked it #2.
-This is a perfect book club selection where the reader learns new information which enhanced the discuss.
+This is a perfect book club selection where the reader learns new information which enhanced the discussion.

 3. A Long Petal of the Sea by Isabel Allende